François Henri Mouton: Early life and career

-With the Sikh Kalsa
+With the Sikh Khalsa

 When Mouton arrived in the Punjab the Sikh cavalry under the command of another Frenchman, Jean-François Allard, was in the process of reorganisation.
 This gave a perfect opportunity for Mouton to be found a position and he was appointed to command the Sikh cuirassiers, on a salary of 800 rupees a month.
 Around this time Mouton married, probably to a Muslim Kashmiri woman.
 Mouton and his men were posted to the Sikh capital, Lahore, in 1839.

 Soon afterwards he was sent to fight, under Ventura, on operations in the Guler and Mandi hills.
 Due to the steep terrain it is likely that Mouton and his cavalrymen fought dismounted.
 Whilst on this service in February 1841 disaffected members of the Khalsa murdered another European officer named Foulkes.
 The rebels infiltrated Mouton's camp and demanded his surrender.
 Some of Mouton's men sided with the rebels but others, encouraged by the pleas of Mouton's wife, came to his defence and drove the attackers off.
 Mouton's wife persuaded the cuirassiers to escort the couple to Lahore where the men were rewarded with a bonus; they were afterwards posted to Peshawar because of lingering doubts over their loyalty.
 The then Maharaja of the Sikhs, Sher Singh, was soon afterwards murdered and all the Europeans in his service resigned or took leave.

 Mouton returned to France where he married Louise Brigitte Jolly in 1844.
 Later that year he returned to India, accompanied by two officers seeking service with the Khalsa, Chevalier Bartoluni and Mr Serize.
 At Ferozepur, where all foreigners seeking to enter the Punjab were required to report, the men were refused entry.
 His two companions returned to France but Mouton went instead to Bahawalpur from where he managed to reach Lahore.
 He could not find employment until September 1845 when the Sikh commander in chief, Tej Singh, appointed him as a military adviser.

 The First Anglo-Sikh War broke out soon afterwards and Mouton became the only European officer to remain with the Khalsa throughout.
 With the Spanish engineer Hurbon he planned the entrenchments used by the Khalsa during the Battle of Ferozeshah.
 These were described by the British variously as excellent or atrocious, though the British general Hugh Gough called them "well constructed" and noticed his artillery had little effect upon them.
 Mouton advised Tej Singh to attack the British prior to the Battle of Sobraon, while they were awaiting reinforcements, but was ignored.
 He assisted with the planning and construction of the defences used during that battle, which he allegedly assured Tej Singh were impregnable.
 During the battle, the last of the war, the British suffered 1,100 casualties in their assault but were victorious.
 Mouton escaped to Lahore where he was captured by the British and deported to France in 1846.